 The main ideas are worked out in the position paper Tokenizing the Dominant Open Content Syndication Network in the E-commerce Market as updated from time to time: https://iceclog.com/icury-tokenizing-the-dominant-open-content-syndication-network-in-the-e-commerce-market/

 We have created ERC20-compatible (ether) tokens.
-Longer term, we see the ether network as too slow and expensive for the Icecat ecosystem.
-We’re now working on an integration of the ERC20-tokens into the Icecat front office for its users.
+At the same time, we see the ethereum network as too slow and expensive for the Icecat ecosystem.
+Till scalability requirements are fully satisfied, we call the ICURY a pilot.

 The contract ID is 0x8903e8f101d86ea097efe104a3d53f4c42cb44bc.
 The contract can be seen on Etherscan, for example.

 Icecat’s philosophy is to keep smart contracts as simple as possible.
 The more complex a smart contract, the higher the risks of unintended consequences, including security risks.

 We have a core Icecat dev team of around 20 developers, who are increasingly involved in ICURY integrations in relation to existing infrastructure.
 Icecat works with external consultants regarding DLT specialisms or services that we don’t source internally (yet).
 A simple smart contract is created internally.